 In 2018, under the direction of Ivan Myjer Building & Monument Conservation, a comprehensive evaluation including mortar and stone analysis was conducted.
 It is expected that actual construction work on the upper stages of the tower will occur in 2019.

 Crucial to continuing this work of restoration is financial support.
-Opportunities and instructions to participate financially in this project are found on the DONATE page of this website.

 Also included, though not specifically located, are images of artists John LaFarge and Frederic Auguste Bartholdi.
 One line of thought is that Bartholdi may have included his own image on each of the four scenes.